Lecturer: Chris Fermüller.

 You should be able to prove without handwaving (and preferably without consulting any book or notes) that (forall x) (exists y) P(x,y) is a logical consequence of (exists x) (forall y) P(y,x), and to (rigorously) show that the converse does not hold.
 In particular you should be able to present a formal definition of the (logical) consequence relation and of a (formal) model/interpretation of a classical first-order formula.

-We strongly recommend the use of LaTeX.
+I strongly recommend the use of LaTeX.

 Useful style files are available from

 For drawing graphs and automata - and thus also Kripke models - the LaTeX package VauCanSon-G should be useful.
 More options for automata/graph drawing with LaTeX can be found at MET - Automata in LaTeX.
 Also the TeX/LaTeX extension PGF/TikZ is well worth exploring.